Less-than-truckload shipping: Intermodal transportation of LTL shipping

 Not all LTL shipments travel by truck only.
 LTL carriers rely on rail or air to forward some freight toward its destination.
 LTL carriers are normally able to deal with railroads more effectively than small shippers since LTL carriers typically send a large volume of freight daily.
 For example, a significant portion of rail intermodal traffic consists of truck trailers, often dozens in a single intermodal train, carrying LTL freight.
 LTL carriers are able to monitor railroad performance to ensure delivery of freight within the specified delivery window.
 An intermodal freight transport shipment employs several methods of transporting goods from start to finish.
 For instance, one shipment will start out on the railroad, then be transferred to an ocean carrier, and end up on a truck before delivery.

-Intermodal shipping is considered advantageous by some shippers because there is no handling of the freight when it changes from one carrier to the next.
-Pallets are used to consolidate many items into one easy-to-move container.
-Because handling is reduced, it also reduces damage and loss, increases security, and allows quicker transport.